reiver/article-20250227/README.md

 # Can Bluesky & the Fediverse Censor

 Bluesky's claim of decentralization is under fire — is it really living up to the hype?
-Recently accused of censoring political speech, the platform is facing tough questions about its true nature.
+Recently accused of censoring political speech targeting President Trump and Elon Musk, the platform is facing tough questions about its true nature.
 Is Bluesky just Twitter 2.0 in disguise, or is it caught in a moderation nightmare?
-Let’s dive in and uncover the truth behind the controversy."
+Let’s dive in and uncover the truth behind the controversy.

 ## Moderation or Censorship